jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 6. Establish some form of traffic reporting (optional).
 7. And possibly a few other steps.

 As you can see there are quite a lot of steps, especially, when you probably want to get up and running quickly and want to focus on content.
-We could make our life a little easier by using a website template that already has HTML, CSS, and Javascript alongside Github pages.
+We could make our life a little easier by using a website template that already has HTML, CSS, and Javascript alongside Github Pages.
 However, even then we are still writing in HTML, which still isn't as natural as writing a word document.
 We would also still have to do pagination, navigation bars, latest post links, etc. This can make it cumbersome and quite painful.
 Instead we could use what is known as a static site generator.

 **Note**: You could also use a website builder such as Wix or WordPress.
 However, what if we want to be cheap and not have to pay for the service?